Business leaders urge South Africa's Ramaphosa to reform faster

-CAPE TOWN (Reuters) - South African business leaders on Wednesday urged President Cyril Ramaphosa to push through reforms faster to lift the economy and curb investment outflows, as executives and policymakers gathered for a continental economic summit.
+CAPE TOWN, Sept 4 (Reuters) - South African business leaders on Wednesday urged President Cyril Ramaphosa to push through reforms faster to lift the economy and curb investment outflows, as executives and policymakers gathered for a continental economic summit.

-Frustration is building in Africa’s most industrialized economy.
+Frustration is building in Africa’s most industrialised economy.
 Ramaphosa has promised sweeping reforms, but growth remains below 1% a year and investors dumped 63 billion rand of South African assets this year.

 Ramaphosa and his senior ministers are hoping to use the World Economic Forum’s Africa summit starting on Wednesday in Cape Town to change investor attitudes to South Africa.